aditya78970/django_first_Project/README.md

 # django_first_Project

-this is my first project in learning django
+#this is my first project in learning django

-use in this project
+Use in this project

 html,c ,bootstrap
 how to connect to data base
 know about models view admin setting